fauu/Kamite/README.md

 * The *session timer* can be set up to pause automatically after a period of inactivity.
 For example, add `sessionTimer.autoPause.after: 45s` to auto-pause after 45 seconds of inactivity.

+* The *session timer* can be set to be paused initially after launching the program (`sessionTimer.startPaused: yes` to enable).

 ## Text extraction